Aksol-Jade/Aksol-Jade/README.md

 ## 1. ABOUT ME

-I'm a fourth-year Electronics Engineering student with a growing portfolio in machine learning, data science, and applied AI.
+I'm an Electronics Engineer Graduate, turned software engineer with a growing portfolio in machine learning, data science, and applied AI.
 I’m currently pursuing the Data Engineering track on DataCamp and building web and systems-level fluency through React, Rust, and Node.js.
 My work reflects an engineering-first mindset backed by reproducible, interpretable code.

 ---